Biblically Addressing the Transgender Topic

 Transgenderism is a quickly escalating topic in America.
 It was huge news when Bruce Jenner became Caitlyn.
 Then, schools started to be challenged as transgender students filed complaints and lawsuits about using the locker room and bathroom of their choosing.
 Soon state governments began passing "bathroom" laws, which many people view as common sense, while others see them as hateful and discriminatory.
 Now large corporations are joining in and fighting back against states that pass these laws and putting out press releases that transgender people are free to use the bathroom of their choosing at their stores.

-As Christians, it should not surprise us when this world lives in opposition to the ways of the God they reject.
-They have been taught that they are mere products of evolution and their lives have no purpose other than to find happiness for this moment.
+As Christians, it should not surprise us when this world lives in opposition to the ways of God.
+In the absence of God, they have been taught that they are mere products of evolution and their lives have no purpose other than to find happiness for this moment.
 With this mindset, why wouldn't they try to discover who they are and what gives them value?

 While transgender discussions may not be our favorite topic of conversation, we have no choice.
 As Christians, we cannot shy away from uncomfortable, controversial topics.
 We need to intentionally talk to our young people about them, letting them ask questions and finding the source of truth in God’s Word.
 If we don’t, they will get their thoughts from this fallen world.

 So what does the Bible say?